Santiago-Fae/Calculadora/README.md

-# Calculadora
+# Calculator
-Uma calculadora feita em Javascript
+A calculator made in Javascript.
-- Projeto desenvolvido no Curso de desenvolvimento Web - UDEMY
+- Project developed in the Web Development Course - UDEMY